Introduction To C Programming Language

 The C language was invented at Bell Labs by Dennis Ritchie in 1972 to allow the writing of the UNIX operating system, then developed by Ken Thompson and Dennis Ritchie.

-The UNIX operating system, born in the late 1960s - early 1970s, was written directly in assembly language for the machines which it was intended. born in the late 1960s - early 1970s, was written directly in assembly language for the machines which it was intended.
+The UNIX operating system, born in the late 1960s, was written directly in assembly language for the machines which it was intended. born in the late 1960s - early 1970s, was written directly in assembly language for the machines which it was intended.
 If the assembly language for writing such a system, it was nevertheless not easy to use.
 Such language is in fact a particular type of processor, which makes the whole system should be rewritten to make it work on a new architecture.
 This is its main creator, Ken Thompson, wanted to use a language more quickly evolved to rewrite UNIX.

 Among the languages available at the time, BCPL (Basic Combined Programming Language for, which is a simplification of CPL), created by Martin Richards in 1966, was interesting.
 Without going into detailed descriptions, BCPL is a simple language, procedural, and not typed.
 Its simplicity makes it easy to create BCPL compilers on machines of the time, when resources were very limited (the first computer used by Keith Thompson was to launch a Unix PDP-7, which had a memory of 4000 words 18 bits, or less than 9 KB).
 Ken Thompson has evolved to design the B language, which he implemented the first UNIX machines.
 However, some limitations of language B were UNIX could be rewritten in this language.